Final good: Convenience goods

-Convenience goods are regularly consumed and easily available.
-Generally, convenience goods come in the category of nondurable goods such as fast foods, cigarettes and tobacco with low value.
-Convenience goods are sold mostly by wholesalers or retailers to make them available to the consumers in goods or large volume.
-Convenience goods can further be divided into staple convenience consumer goods and impulse convenience consumer goods.
+Convenience goods are frequently used and readily available.
+Generally, convenience goods fall under the category of nondurable goods, such as fast food, cigarettes and tobacco, which are typically low-cost.
+Convenience goods are primarily sold by wholesalers or retailers in large volumes to ensure widespread availability to consumers.
+Convenience goods can further be classified into staple and impulse categories.

-Staple convenience consumer goods are the basic necessities of the consumer.
-These goods are easily available and in large quantity: milk, bread, sugar, etc.
+Staple convenience consumer goods are basic necessities for consumers.
+These goods are easily available and in large quantities, such as milk, bread, and sugar.

 Impulse convenience consumer goods do not belong to the priority list of the consumer.
-They are purchased without any prior planning, just on the basis of the impulse: potato wafers, candies, ice creams, cold drinks, etc.
+They are purchased without any prior planning, just on the basis of the impulse: potato wafers, candies, ice cream, cold drinks, etc.

 Shopping consumer goods

 Shopping consumer goods are the goods which take lot of time and proper planning before making purchase decision; in this case consumer does a lot of selection and comparison based on various parameters such as cost, brand, style, comfort etc., before buying an item.
 Shopping goods are costlier than convenience goods and are durable in nature.
 Consumer goods companies usually try to set up their shops and show rooms in active shopping areas to attract customer attention and their main focus is to do much advertising and promotion to attract more customers.

-Examples include clothing items, televisions, radios, footwear, home furnishings, etc.
+Examples, include clothing items, televisions, radios, footwear, home furnishings, etc.